Zakeertech3/AgentLens_Splunk_Agentic_Ops_Hackathon/README.md

 **One-line observability for LLM agents.
 Catch prompt injection, hallucinations, and cost runaway before they reach production.**

 AgentLens is an open-source Python SDK that auto-instruments [CrewAI](https://github.com/joaomdmoura/crewAI) and [LangGraph](https://github.com/langchain-ai/langgraph) agents with a single line of code, streaming structured telemetry to Splunk via HEC.
 A companion Splunk app uses classical ML (Splunk AI Toolkit) to detect adversarial inputs and anomalous agent behavior in real time.
 ---

+## The Problem

+Teams building with LLM agents fly blind.
+The standard observability stack (Splunk, Datadog, New Relic) was designed for traditional applications, not for non-deterministic agentic systems.
+Three pain points compound this gap:

+1. **Prompt injection is invisible.** When a user input causes an agent to ignore its instructions, there is no log line that says "hijacked."
+It looks like a normal LLM call.

+2. **Anomalies hide in plain text.** A 1500-token agent loop that burns through your API budget looks identical to a 500-token healthy call from the outside — both return 200 OK.

+3. **Multi-framework chaos.** Teams use CrewAI, LangGraph, OpenAI Agents SDK, and Anthropic SDK in the same codebase.
+Each has its own trace format.
+None of them speak to your existing SIEM.

+AgentLens closes the gap by sitting between the agent runtime and Splunk.
+One pip install.
+One line of code.
+Every agent call becomes a structured event your SOC or SRE team can query, alert on, and reason about.
+---

 ## Architecture